READY! SET! RESEARCH!

 Looking for a specific book in our media center?
 You can access our media center online card catalog from any computer or device.
 Just click here to access Destiny – our school and district online card catalog.
 You can find any book you are looking for in our school library or any other school library in our district!

-We have recently acquired several Gale Databases to our electronic resources collection!
+We have several Gale Databases available!
 Click on the icon below for excellent sources available to ALL our students.
 You may access these databases at school AND at home!
-See Mrs. Milian for the password to access from home!
+See Mrs. Milian for the password to access from home!password: panthers

 We have also purchased a subscription to JSTOR, which many universities utilize for their students.
 Please see Mrs. Milian for the username and password!